Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: WML CIS in -free graphs

 This section contains the proof of Theorem \ref{thm:mainthmp5}.
 Before we begin, we give a brief outline of the main ideas in the proof, which follows the same general structure as that of Agrawal et al. \cite{agrawal2024odd}.
-Choose $r \in \mathbb{N}$, let $G \in \mathcal{G}_r$, and let $\omega: V(G) \rightarrow \mathbb{R}_+$ be a weight function.
-First, we use Algorithm \ref{refining_algorithm} to build a polynomially-sized set $\mathcal{C}$ of $k$-colourable connected induced subgraphs of $G$.
-We next show that there exists a solution $OPT$ to the WM$k$CIS problem for $G$ such that each component of $OPT$ is in $\mathcal{C}$ (Lemma \ref{lem:solwithallinC}), and finally that such a solution $OPT$ can be found in polynomial time (Lemma \ref{lem:givenCcanfindOPT}).
+Throughout this section, fix $k$ and $r$ to be non-negative integers.
+Let $G$ be a graph in $\mathcal{G}_r$, let $\omega$ be a weight function with $\omega: V(G) \rightarrow \mathbb{R}_{+}$, and let $L$ be a list-$k$-assignment for $G$.
+First, we enumerate all possibilities for the polynomially-many small connected induced subgraphs promised by Lemma \ref{lem:smallconnecdomset}.
+We then use Algorithm \ref{refining_algorithm} to turn those subgraphs (and some ancillary sets) into a polynomially-sized set $\mathcal{C}$ of $L$-colourable connected induced subgraphs of $G$.
+We next show that there exists a solution $OPT$ to the WML$k$CIS problem for $G$ such that each component of $OPT$ is in $\mathcal{C}$ (Lemma \ref{lem:solwithallinC}), and finally that such a solution $OPT$ can be found in polynomial time (Lemma \ref{lem:givenCcanfindOPT}).

-Note that though Theorem \ref{thm:mainthmp5} is phrased in the language of (ordinary) vertex colouring, in order to facilitate an inductive proof we will work in the list colouring framework: each vertex $v$ in $G$ will have an associated list $L(v) \subseteq [k]$, and we will find a proper $k$-colouring $\phi$ of a subgraph $C$ of our graph $G$ with the additional property that $\phi(v) \in L(v)$ for each $v \in V(C)$.

-In particular, the input of our algorithm includes a list assignment $L$ such that $L(v) \subseteq [k]$ for each vertex, and the output is the maximum-weight $L$-colourable induced subgraph.
-To solve WM$k$CIS, we simply set $L(v) = [k]$ for every vertex $v$.

 Each element of $\mathcal{C}$ is necessarily a connected, induced $L$-colourable subgraph of $G$.
-We obtain each graph $C \in \mathcal{C}$ from a \emph{canvas}: a tuple consisting of a starting connected subgraph $S$ of $G$ with at most $(k+2)(r-1) + 5$ vertices, an $L$-colouring function $f$ of $G[S]$, and several sets of independent sets of $V(G)$ that are used to extend $f$ to a subset of $N(S)$.
-After defining canvases below, we show in Lemma \ref{lem:Csmall} that there are a polynomial number of canvases for $G$.
+We obtain each graph $C \in \mathcal{C}$ from a small vertex subset $S$ inducing a connected dominating subgraph of $C$, together with an $L$-colouring of $G[S]$, and a number of ancillary sets.
+These form a \emph{canvas}: a tuple consisting of a subset $S$ of $V(G)$ with at most $\max\{k, 3, (k+1)(r-1) + 5\}$ vertices such that $G[S]$ is connected, an $L$-colouring $f$ of $G[S]$, and several sets of independent sets of $V(G)$ that are used to extend $f$ to a subset of $N(S)$ and capture key properties of a possible WML$k$CIS solution.
+The definition is followed by a detailed explanation of each part.
+After defining canvases below, we show in Lemma \ref{lem:Csmall} that there are a polynomial number of canvases of $G$.
 We then produce a connected induced $L$-colourable subgraph $C$ of $G$ from each canvas (Algorithm \ref{refining_algorithm} and Lemma \ref{lem:solqvalid}).
-This graph $C$ will then be a candidate component for a solution to the WM$k$CIS problem.
+Ultimately, this graph $C$ will be a candidate for a connected component of a solution to the WML$k$CIS problem.
+From the set of all such candidate components, we compute an optimal solution to WML$k$CIS in polynomial time (Lemma \ref{lem:givenCcanfindOPT}).